MicrosoftDocs/Edge-Enterprise-pr.pt-br/edgeenterprise/microsoft-edge-policies.md

   #### <a name="supported-versions"></a>Versões com suporte:

-  - On Windows and macOS since 87 or later
+  - No Windows desde 87 ou posterior

   #### <a name="description"></a>Descrição